 $9,104,327

-Mad Hot Ballroom is a captivating documentary that chronicles the journey of fifth graders as they participate in the renowned ballroom dance program launched by the New York City Department of Education.
+Mad Hot Ballroom is an inspiring documentary that follows a group of fifth graders as they embark on a transformative journey through the acclaimed ballroom dance program established by the New York City Department of Education.

 DramaMusic